ownesis/ssfmt/README.md

 > Example: `\{name\}` *(Here, "name" will not be interpreted like as format)*

 An identifier have a limit of `255` charaters.
-If an identifer len greater than this limit, only the first `255` char are compared.
+If an identifer len greater than this limit, only the first `255` chararacters are compared.

 A identifier can be represented with any of  ascii table characters, but its better to use only alphabet `[a-z]+`upper/lower, digits `[0-9]+` and underscore `_`.